appserver-io/appserver/_posts/2015-01-28-the-webserver-basics.md

 ### Virtual Hosts

-What would live without having the possibility setting up virtual hosts within a http(s)-server and of course our webserver is offering you the ability in a simple but flexible way.
+What would live without having the possibility setting up virtual hosts within a http(s)-server and of course our Webserver is offering you the ability in a simple but flexible way.

 See the simplest virtual host configuration: